-The State Archives program preserves the records that document the history of Nevada State government dating back to 1851.
-It has custody over the historical records of the territory and state as defined in state statute, representing the three branches of government: executive, legislative, and judicial.
-There are more than 15,000 cubic feet of territorial and state government records and over 100,000 images of Nevada people and places, providing visual information that complements the Archives' documentation of Nevada history.
+The Nevada State Archives preserves and provides access to records that document the history of Nevada's government dating back to 1851.
+The Archives' holdings include more than 19,000 cubic feet of territorial and state government records and over 14,000 images of Nevada peoples and places.

 The Nevada State Archives' mission is to identify, preserve, and provide equitable access to the documentary heritage of the diverse peoples of Nevada and serve as the state government's institutional memory.